CaravanaCloud/gitops-blueprints/README.md

 # eks-blueprint

-A sample "working" Kubernetes cluster on EKS
+A sample "working" Kubernetes cluster on EKS, with cloudformation, terraform and all that jazz.

+May the force be with you...